vczh/vczh_toys/README.md

 vczh_toys
 =========

+Supporting g++ makes me feel like eating a piece of shit.
+And I finally made it.

 This repository contains vczh's toys for black magic codes or experiments:
 * garbage collection library for C++11
 * multiple dimentional array for C++11